 The design of the Zippo, while part of the charm, simply does not seal the fuel tank in any meaningful way, meaning that the volatile Zippo fuel, or ronsonol, always has an easy route of egress to the atmosphere.

 But the Zippo still has a few tricks up its sleeve for preppers.
 Your Zippo will, in fact, function on many different kinds of fuel, even if the factory would tell you not to.
-You can use diesel, kerosene, gasoline and even rendered animal fat to keep your Zippo lighting.
+You can use diesel, kerosene, gasoline, and even rendered animal fat to keep your Zippo lighting.

 This multi-fuel capability is a big boon in a survival situation.
-Something else to consider is a Zippo’s simple design.
+Something else to consider is Zippo’s simple design.
 Easy to service and easy to maintain means that the Zippo might practically keep functioning longer than a comparable Bic.

 The everyday, garden-variety Bic lighter is a disposable, butane fuel lighter that is non-refillable by Design.
 You weren’t supposed to repair a Bic lighter when something goes wrong.

 If something breaks, the fuel runs out, or it just stops working, you throw it away and pull another one out of your pocket or out of the package.

 This is an acceptable trade-off for most people since the Bics are so cheap and even at this inexpensive price point your average Bic will give you over 1,000 lights.

 Aside from a low price point, of most interest to Preppers is the sealed nature of a Bic.
 The tightly sealed fuel cell means very little evaporative loss occurs in the atmosphere in the same amount of time compared to a Zippo.

 Sure, a damaged seal or busted valve may lead to fuel loss at a faster rate, but this is rare.